 NYPD: Kemel Rideout facing charges for slashing 3 women Sunday in subway system

-NEW YORK -- Police arrested the suspect they say slashed three women Sunday in the subway system.
+NEW YORK -- Police arrested 28-year-old Kemel Rideout following a series of slashings over the weekend on the subway.

-Investigators say the suspect attacked two women at the 86th Street and Lexington Avenue station, before attacking a third woman on a 4 train.
+He is accused of slashing two women Sunday at the 86th Street and Lexington Avenue station, before attacking a third woman on a 4 train.

+Police said Rideout lives in Norwich, New York and has three prior arrests outside of the city for forcible touching, assault, attempted rape and criminal mischief.

 CBS2 spoke with a 19-year-old victim, named Bianchelly, who was on her way to pick up a Father's Day cake when she was slashed in her right leg as she walked up the stairs.